opensearch-project/documentation-website/_opensearch/install/tar.md

    sudo vi /etc/sysctl.conf

    # Add a line to define the desired value
-   # or change the value if the key exists
+   # or change the value if the key exists,
+   # then save your changes.
    vm.max_map_count=262144

-   # Save and quit (in vi you would use the command :wq!)
    # Reload the kernel parameters using sysctl
    sudo sysctl -p